sorilee/sorilee.github.io/_posts/notes/2020-06-03-materials-on-logic-and-theorem-proving.md

 **Paulson's 'Logic and Proof' course.**

-- It's the 2019-2020 edition of Larry Paulson's Cambridge Part IB (i.e. second-year) CS course 'Logic and Proof'.
+- The 2019-2020 edition of Larry Paulson's Cambridge Part IB (i.e. second-year undergraduate) CS course 'Logic and Proof'.
 - This course covers some basic techniques for theorem proving, such as unification, first-order resolution and tableaux methods.